This post was originally published in 2019 and has been refreshed with updated information.

-Contingent workers now account for up to 40% of most workforces, so many organizations utilize managed service providers (MSP) to help them manage their temporary staff.
-But what exactly are MSPs and what advantages (and disadvantages) do they have?
+Contingent workers have become an essential part of day-to-day business.
+This is especially true, given over 80% of large corporations are planning to use flexible workforce arrangements in the near future, according to Gartner.
+As a result, many organizations utilize managed service providers (MSPs) to help them manage their temporary workforce.
+But what exactly are MSPs and what advantages and disadvantages do they have?

-Put simply.
-MSPs handle contingent workforce programs by sourcing and managing temporary workers.
-There are multiple benefits associated with MSPs including:
+Put simply, MSPs handle contingent workforce solutions by sourcing and managing temporary workers.
+There are multiple benefits associated with MSPs, including:

 MSPs use their access to suppliers and expertise in direct sourcing to find niche talent.
-In addition, MSPs play a vital role in candidate experience by making sure potential employees have a seamless hiring experience.
+In addition, MSPs play a vital role in candidate experience by making sure potential employees have a seamless hiring experience from start to finish.

-MSPs provide access to the latest tech such as prescriptive analytics, artificial intelligence, natural language processing, and machine learning to improve the quality and time-to-hire.
+MSPs provide access to the latest tech, such as prescriptive analytics, artificial intelligence (AI), natural language processing and machine learning (ML) to improve the quality and time-to-hire.

 Despite the many benefits associated with the traditional MSP model, it’s limited in its ability to support true strategic workforce management because of the following: